-The equations that are given in the following paragraphs to describe potential functions of the moieties are correct for the classical range of distances, only.
-For subatomic distances, the potential functions are not correct.
-These must be replaced with other forms.
-The nature of the potentials at subatomic distances are discussed in section XI.
+The equations that are given in the following paragraphs to describe potential functions of the moieties are correct for the classical range of distances.
+For subatomic distances, the equations are not correct.
+Rather, these must be treated with techniques of quantum mechanics rather than the classical forms given below.
+The nature of the potentials at sub-atomic distances are discussed in section XI.
+Nevertheless, suggestions are made below to provide a description of the potential functions of moiety fields at subatomic distances.